jabbany/exhentai-metadata-archive/README.md

     - `namespace`: Namespace of tag (for `misc:` this will be blank)
     - `tag`: Tag
     - `confident`: 1 if the tag passed the power threshold (solid border) otherwise 0

+## Blacklist
+Certain files from the community dump were blacklisted because they were the wrong format (in "Minimal" view).
+These are ignored because the current script cannot handle the minimal page format and these pages do not have tag information for the galleries which arguably is the whole point of this export.